 If based on your market research you feel like this gives you a competitive advantage or helps to clearly articulate your core value, then by all means you should make a point to use it.

 WPEngine WordPress hosting is a great example of a business that has built an extremely successful brand by using “WP”.
 It works, and works well.
 You get an immediate sense about what it is they have to offer and who they serve.

 Another great example is WP101, the popular WordPress training site by Shawn and Kay Hesketh.
 In their context, using “WP” makes a ton of sense.
 In an instant you get an understanding that they offer WordPress based courses (and good ones at that).
 It’s recognizable and incredibly easy to remember.

 So how do you know if you should make “WP” a part of your branding strategy?

 There is no hard-set rule.
 It comes down to your primary industry and customer — which requires that you do ample market research (something that’s so often neglected by WordPress entrepreneurs).

 But here’s an example.

-Let’s say you have a WordPress plugin that is designed for design firms to manage projects.
-It’s sort of meant as a replacement for Basecamp, but is a little different.
+Let’s say you have a WordPress plugin that is meant for design firms to manage projects.
+It’s sort of a replacement for Basecamp, but is a little different.